Table of Contents

 - Allow record exporting

-- The exported data will always reflect the exact data the table is displaying, including any sorting and filters.
+- The exported data will always reflect the exact data the grid is displaying, including any sorting and filters.

 - Inline editing

-- Inline editing allows individual field values to be edited directly in the view by clicking on the table cell.
+- Inline editing allows individual field values to be edited directly in the view by clicking on the grid cell.
 This will open a popup modal that can be edited.

 Empty Results Text